Loading Golf Stats...

 More Fantasy News

-Rose closed with a four-under 68 at THE PLAYERS Championship on Sunday to finish in a tie for eighth place.
+Rose closed with a one-under 71 on Sunday at the Memorial Tournament to finish in 13th place.